-Priority: New emerging career development theories and career management models of "HOPE" for the career exploration and decision-making of entry-level college and university students.
+Priority: New emerging career development theories and career management models to career outcomes such as vocational identity, school engagement, academic achievement and career aspirations.
+It is anticipated that this project will lay a of entry-level college and university students.

-An international research team under the leadership of Dr Norman Amundson (University of British Columbia) and Dr Spencer Niles (Penn State University) is undertaking a CERIC-funded exploratory research project on the importance
+An international research team under the leadership of Dr Norman Amundson (University of British Columbia) and Dr Spencer Niles (Penn State University) is undertaking a CERIC-funded exploratory research project on the importance foundation for the development of appropriate hope-based interventions for working with this population.